White out of slopestyle as Sochi opening nears

 "We are very little, we have 30 kilograms difference to the guys.
 It's hard to get the speed you need.
 It's just a game, we have to figure it out."

-(Additional reporting by Julien Pretot, Alan Baldwin and Philip O'Connor in Sochi, David Alexander in Washington; Editing by Peter Rutherford)
+(Additional reporting by Julien Pretot, Alan Baldwin and Philip O'Connor; Editing by Peter Rutherford)